 - British Citizens: May vote at Dáil and Local Elections only

-- Other EU citizens may vote at European and local elections
+- Other EU Citizens: May vote at European & Local Elections only

 The closing date for postal voters to be included in the supplement is two days after the order for an election or referendum is signed.
 An elector whose name is entered in the Postal Voters List may vote by post only at an election or referendum, and may not vote at a polling station.

 The following categories of persons can be registered as postal voters: